JacoboLansac/audits/solo/soar-review.md

 ### [C-1] Users can claim from the Minter multiple times, draining the contract of SOAR tokens

 When a user claims the purchased SOAR tokens in the Minter contract, there is no check or registry that the user has claimed them.
-This allows any user to call the `claim()` function for as long as there are SOAR tokens in the Minter's balance.
+This allows any user to call the `claim()` function for as long as SOAR tokens are in the Minter's balance.

 ```javascript
     function claim() external {